 Pension investments consist of debt and equity assets.
 Equity assets represent ownership.
 Equity assets include, but are not limited to, domestic and foreign common stocks or funds containing these types of stocks.
 Debt assets represent loans.
-Debt assets could include, but are not limited to, U.S. Treasury and U.S. Agency bonds, corporate bonds and mortgage backed securities (such as bundles of home loans) or funds containing these types of securities.
+Debt assets could include, but are not limited to, U.S. Treasury and U.S. Agency bonds, corporate bonds, and mortgage-backed securities (such as bundles of home loans) or funds containing these types of securities.

-Proceeds from the sale of securities, maturing debt securities, interest, dividends and capital gains are combined with employee and taxpayer contributions to pay monthly pension benefits and to purchase more investments.
+Proceeds from the sale of securities, maturing debt securities, interest, dividends, and capital gains are combined with employee and taxpayer contributions to pay pension benefits and expenses.